Common Industry Door Terminology

 Trim: A strip placed over the face of a door jamb for decorative purposes.

-True Divided Lite: Doors that contain individual panes of glass and are assembled in the sash using muntins.
-Also known as TDL.
+True Divided Lite (TDL): Doors that contain individual panes of glass and are assembled using muntins.

 Uneven-width hinges: These are hinges that have different sized leaves.
 The majority of household hinges are even-width, but uneven-width hinges can make a door more secure.